-Our team includes researchers from several land grant universities, in collaboration with USDA-ARS and leading companies
+Our team includes researchers from several land grant universities, in collaboration with leading companies

 e: john_dole@ncsu.edu